danielbr/Business--Shipping/Business-Shipping/doc/README.txt

     See doc/INSTALL.

 REQUIRED MODULES
-    The following modules are required for offline UPS rate estimation.
     See INSTALL.

-     Business::Shipping::DataFiles (any)
-     Moose (any)
+     Any::Moose (any)
      Config::IniFiles (any)
      Log::Log4perl (any)

 OPTIONAL MODULES
+    For UPS offline rate estimation:

+     Business::Shipping::DataFiles (any)

     The following modules are used by online rate estimation and tracking.
     See INSTALL.